paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-003-federal-maritime-commission.md

 <a id="section-308"></a>
 ## § 308.
 Authorization of appropriations

-There is authorized to be appropriated to the Federal Maritime Commission $24,700,000 for each of fiscal years 2016 and 2017 for the activities of the Commission authorized under this chapter and subtitle IV.
+There is authorized to be appropriated to the Federal Maritime Commission $28,012,310 for fiscal year 2018 and $28,544,543 for fiscal year 2019 for the activities of the Commission authorized under this chapter and subtitle IV.

+### Statutory Notes

+#### Amendments
+2018—Pub.
+L. 115–282 substituted “$28,012,310 for fiscal year 2018 and $28,544,543 for fiscal year 2019” for “$24,700,000 for each of fiscal years 2016 and 2017”.